Inflammation and Weight Gain: The Silent Metabolic Disruptor

 Expert Tip:

-“Inflammation shifts the body into protection mode.
-When we reduce inflammatory load, metabolic function improves.” – Dr Fiona Burnell
+“Inflammation shifts the body into protection mode, where energy storage becomes a survival priority.
+When we reduce inflammatory load through targeted medical intervention, metabolic function improves and weight loss becomes achievable again.” – Dr Fiona Burnell

 Key Takeaways

-• Inflammation promotes fat storage and insulin resistance.
+• Inflammation promotes fat storage and insulin resistance through multiple pathways.

 References